 Afternoon tea is a UK tourist must, and a rainy day makes it even easier to savor the experience.
 You can find delicious and over the top afternoon tea at many major tourist spots and hotels in London.
 These tend to book up well in advance, though, so what to do if you’re looking to while away a rainy afternoon last minute?

-25. Fortnum & Mason Tea Room
+26. Fortnum & Mason Tea Room

-26. The English Rose
+27. The English Rose

 If the weather has you in mind for some self-care, consider the healing power of books or take a Roman-inspired spa break.

-27. Daunt Books
+28. Daunt Books

 Daunt Books in Marylebone feels like unwrapping an unexpectedly wonderful present.
-Fairly simple looking from the street, wander through the back to a multi-level treasure complete with narrow balconies and floor to ceiling books.
-The shop has a few seats while you browse, or take your new purchase to one of the many cafes or coffee shops on the Marylebone high street.
+The shop looks simple from the street, but wander through the back to a multi-level treasure complete with narrow balconies and floor to ceiling books.

-28. Aire Ancient Baths
+29. Aire Ancient Baths

-Get a Moody View
+Get a Moody View of London in the Rain

 London is beautiful in any weather.
 Try one of these vantage points for a view of London’s best sights.

-29. London Eye
+30. London Eye

-I don’t love the London Eye in general, but it is a surprisingly good fit for a rainy day.
+I don’t love the London Eye due to its eye-watering cost, but it is a surprisingly good fit for a rainy day.
 Each of the viewing pods are completely enclosed, so your entire turn around the wheel will be dry.
-Take in views over the Thames and across cloud-strewn London.

-30. Sky Garden
+31. Sky Garden

 London is a fantastic city for theatre.
 Whether you take in a show or tour one of the historic venues, this can be the perfect escape on a rainy day.